kavia-common/codeassist-ai-4321-4331/frontend_app/README.md

 Configuration is centralized in `src/api.js`.
 The base URL is taken from `REACT_APP_BACKEND_BASE_URL` or falls back to `http://localhost:3001`.

+## Diagnostics

+Use the "Diagnostics" button in the header to:
+- Run GET / (health)
+- Send sample requests to POST /generate, /explain, /debug
+- View results or precise error messages (CORS, mixed-content, missing key/model, etc.)

+This executes calls from the browser using the configured `REACT_APP_BACKEND_BASE_URL`, helping identify mixed-content or CORS issues immediately.

 ## Project Structure

-- `src/components/Header.js` - App header with title and connection info
+- `src/components/Header.js` - App header with title and connection info (+ Diagnostics)
 - `src/components/MessageBubble.js` - User/assistant message bubbles with code blocks
 - `src/components/InputBar.js` - Mode selector, textarea, and send button
 - `src/api.js` - API helper (postGenerate, postExplain, postDebug)